-Jeff Raab is a New York City-based theatre artist, musician, teaching artist, graphic designer, origami artist, and tends to immerse himself in whatever passions he discovers along the way.
+Jeff Raab is a theatre artist, musician, teaching artist, graphic designer, origami artist, and tends to immerse himself in whatever passions he discovers along the way.
+He is currently based in Arlington, VA, pursuing his MFA in Classical Acting at the Academy of Classical Acting/George Washington University.

 As a performer, New York City credits include 12th Night, The Entropy Songs, Post No Bills: The Songs of Joshua H. Cohen, The Blue Aspic, staged readings at the York Theatre and Metropolitan Playhouse, and concerts at Town Hall, including as a featured soloist in Broadway’s Rising Stars and multiple editions of Broadway by the Year.
-His Regional/Tour credits include two repertory seasons with the Texas Shakespeare Festival, and productions with New Stage Theatre, Westchester Broadway Theater, Arts Center of Coastal Carolina, South Dakota Shakespeare Festival, White Plains Performing Arts Center, Round Barn Theater, and Arc Stages.
+His Regional/Tour credits include productions with Palm Beach Dramaworks, New Stage Theatre, Texas Shakespeare Festival, South Dakota Shakespeare Festival, Westchester Broadway Theater, Arts Center of Coastal Carolina, White Plains Performing Arts Center, Round Barn Theater, and Arc Stages.

 As an educational theater teaching artist, Jeff teaches regularly through the educational wing of ARC Stages, including acting, voice/speech/dialects, movement, and directing students in full-length productions.
 He has also taught through Inside Broadway in New York City, and at the White Plains Performing Arts Center, New Stage Theatre, Lighthouse Youth Theater, Westchester Broadway Theater, New Generation Theatre, and the South Dakota and Texas Shakespeare Festivals.
 Jeff is also an international guest artist at Burgh Healthy Hub in Australia, where he has devised and directed original productions for the school incorporating circus, drama, parkour, and dance.